gbowne1/ProgrammerNotes/C_and_Cpp_Programming/cpp-program-structure.md

 From here you can and should try and modularize your program and its code.

+This refers to the practice of dividing code into smaller, independent, and cohesive units that perform specific tasks or functions.
+These units, often called modules, components, or classes, allow for better organization, reusability, and maintainability of the code.
+Modular programming emphasizes separating the functionality of a program into independent, interchangeable modules, with each module containing everything necessary to execute only one aspect of the desired functionality.

+When it comes to C++, modular programming involves dividing a computer program into separate sub-programs or modules, each containing the necessary code to execute a specific aspect of the program's functionality.
+This approach allows for better management of large programs, increased maintainability, readability of the code, and ease of making changes in the future or correcting errors

 Modularizing a C++ project's code offers several benefits.
 It makes the code easier to read, understand, and maintain by separating it into functions or modules, with each dealing with a specific aspect of the overall functionality.

 This approach also reduces the chances of conflicts when multiple developers are working on the same codebase, leading to improved collaboration and productivity.
 Additionally, modularization can enhance code reusability, which is beneficial for future projects.
 However, it's important to note that excessive modularization can lead to code that is overly complex and difficult to manage, so at minimum try to be consistent.